J. C. Buckstone: Life and career

 Buckstone's popular 1901 play Scrooge was quickly adapted by R.W.
 Paul for his film Scrooge, or, Marley's Ghost, the earliest known film adaptation of Charles Dickens's 1843 novel A Christmas Carol.
-Buckstone appeared in several early silent British films, including David Garrick (1913) and Scrooge (1913), starring Seymour Hicks as Ebenezer Scrooge.
+Buckstone appeared in the silent David Garrick (1913) as Mr. Smith and wrote the 1913 version of Scrooge starring Seymour Hicks as Ebenezer Scrooge.

+Two of his last roles were Pierre Lazarre in The Man in Dress Clothes at the Garrick Theatre (1922).and William Gosling in Good Gracious, Annabelle! at the Duke of York's Theatre (1923), in London.

 He died at the age of 65 in September 1924.